Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-creature-state.rst

  - Sleeping

  - Mad: includes illness (mental disease)

+Note also that the state (and behaviour) of creatures may depend on the context, on the environment they are in: for example, some species may experience morale failure if temperature is too low, or may be well adapted to the dark and thus have a tendency to lurk mostly at night, etc.

 This model is declared in class_Creature_, with the `creature_fatigue_model` record.

 See the `Fatigue`_ section for further details.

 Health Modifiers